 It was 1960 when Chummy Plummer first met a boy from Texas who had come up with his father to fish Great Bear Lake.
-That boy is now 73 years old – but this summer, just like in his childhood, he’ll be heading to the Northwest Territories to go fishing with his family.
+That boy is now in his 70s.
+But this summer, just like in his childhood, he’ll be heading to the Northwest Territories to go fishing with his family.

 “He’s now bringing his grandkids,” says Plummer, owner of Plummer’s Arctic Lodges.
 “First it was his son-in-law, and then his grandkids started coming when they were seven years old.
 They come every year.
 It’s just one of those things that gets in your blood, I guess.”

-What is it about those days out on the water that draws families together –grandparents, parents and children alike?
+What is it about those days out on the water that draws grandparents, parents and children together?

 Part of it, Plummer says, is the opportunity to spend time together without all of the outside distractions – except for fishing of course.
 “They’re focused on the environment.
 They’re away from the telephones and the rest of the hectic world,” he says.